jatkinson1000/rse-skills-workshop/README.md

 # power-up-python

-Materials for a workshop for educating academic researchers in research software engineering (RSE) principles.
+Materials (slides and exercises) for a workshop for educating academic researchers in research software engineering (RSE) principles.
+The examples shown are geared towards climate scientists, but the material is generally suited for people with various backgrounds.

-Longer description
+Prerequisites: Some general programming knowledge (transferrable to Python programming).

+Information on how to generate the slides can be found [in the slides folder](./slides/README.md).

 ### A note on mirrors